cdktf/cdktf-provider-snowflake/docs/dataSnowflakeUsers.python.md

 - *Type:* typing.Union[bool, cdktf.IResolvable]

-Runs DESC USER for each user returned by SHOW USERS.
+(Default: `true`) Runs DESC USER for each user returned by SHOW USERS.

 The output of describe is saved to the description field.
 By default this value is set to true.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/data-sources/users#with_describe DataSnowflakeUsers#with_describe}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/data-sources/users#with_describe DataSnowflakeUsers#with_describe}

 ---